pa11y/pa11y-reporter-1.0-json/README.md

 Contributing
 ------------

-To contribute to pa11y-reporter-1.0-json, clone this repo locally and commit your code on a separate branch.
+To contribute to Pa11y JSON 1.0 Reporter, clone this repo locally and commit your code on a separate branch.

 Please check that everything works by running the following before opening a pull-request: